DENKweitGmbH/KaDoTe/README.md

 ```

 The mock server requests an image to be taken every x seconds or by user interaction (pressing `i`).

+NOTE: The test server and client currently use normal string type for the result node instead of array of string!

 ## IDS-Camera